We took pottery wheel lessons from our close pal and little-known ceramics enthusiast, Bonnie Tyler.

 It’s an open-access pottery studio that enables its members – open to anyone who feels comfortable working without any help – to drop by, for up to 15 hours a week, and take the wheels for a spin (erotic ghostly companions go free).

-But if you’ve never thrown before, or are feeling a little rusty, they also offer 12 week beginners’ courses, in which they’ll take you through the whole process of creating your own ceramic piece, from start to finish.
+But if you’ve never thrown before, or are feeling a little rusty, they also offer pottery classes in the form of 12 week beginners’ courses, in which they’ll take you through the whole process of creating your own ceramic piece, from start to finish.
 You’ll learn how to prepare and centre your clay on the wheel, shape it into some kind of semi-functional vessel and finish off the bottom before firing and glazing it, ready to take home.
 After that, you’ll be warmly encouraged to join as a member and hone your newfound skills.

 Best of all, the place is filled with people who have been pottering about for years, which means there’s a lot of lovely ceramics getting churned out from this little studio.
 So, wisely, they hold a couple of markets every year, where you can browse beautiful handmade crockery, vases and plant pots to your heart’s content.